the-j0k3r/batch-101/README.md

 This small batch file, leverages the power of SDelete in order to shred files or folders dragged and dropped onto the Simple Shedder icon.

-Simple Shredder is menu driven and offers a few options, at this time, it allows the user to decide between 2 to 6 passes that SDelete will use to shred your files into oblivion, likely for all time :).
+Simple Shredder is menu driven and offers a few options, at this time, it allows the user to decide between 2 to 6 or a custom number of passes that SDelete will use to shred your files into oblivion, likely for all time :).

 Once you download and extract the SDelete binaries into the Simple Shredder directory, you're set to go.
 Simple Shredder automatically uses the correct SDelete binary bitness 32-bit/64-bit which is system dependant.

 Just drag and drop Files or Folders and their contents onto the Simple Shredder icon to begin.
-Simple
+Simple!

+SDelete is developed by Mark Russinovich ans is part of sysinternals suite.
+Information about SDelete can be found [here](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete)

 ![Simple Shredder](./screenshots/Simple-Shredder.PNG "Main Menu")